What is Inpatient Treatment?

 Is Detox a Necessary Step before Inpatient Treatment?

-Detox is necessary for most people before they can fully commit to inpatient treatment.
+For most people, detox is a necessary step before they can fully commit to inpatient treatment.
 Detox is an important first phase because it flushes out all the addictive substances from the person’s body.
 Getting clean is essential for a person to stay clean.

 Most people who need inpatient treatment suffer from severe addiction, which leads to severe withdrawal symptoms.
 Furthermore, different withdrawal symptoms can manifest depending on the type of substance that caused the addiction.
 This means that the protocols for inpatient treatment for opioids will be different from those for alcohol.

-While detox is generally unpleasant, withdrawal symptoms are rarely life-threatening.
-However, medical attention may be necessary for people with underlying chronic conditions to ensure the detox is completed safely.
+While detox is generally unpleasant, the withdrawal symptoms are rarely life-threatening.
+However, for people with underlying chronic conditions, medical attention may be necessary to ensure that the detox is completed safely.

 What to Expect During an Inpatient Treatment Program

-When a person decides to become sober, the immersive and structured experience of residential treatment can be the key to helping them overcome their addiction.
-After detox, several types of therapy can be used during inpatient treatment to help a person overcome their addiction.
+When a person decides to become sober, the immersive and structured experience of residential treatment can be the key to help them overcome their addiction.
+After detox, there are several types of therapy that can be used during inpatient treatment to help a person overcome their addiction.
 Some therapy methods include:

 Choosing an Inpatient Treatment Facility